 17. ORSA

 ORSA astronomy software elaboration is Orbit Reconstruction, Simulation, and Analysis, a program of the scientific level that performs Celestial Mechanics Computation in the astronomy field.
-It mainly aims in different projects to execute state-of-the-art orbit integration and algorithms.
+It mainly aims to execute state-of-the-art orbit integration and algorithms in different projects.

-This planetarium tool offers full fledge performance and accuracy required for the development of the number rationalizing tool.
-Different deep sky objects such as comets, asteroids, artificial satellites, and the solar and extra-planetary solar system could be calculated, simulated, analyzed, and reproduced through this software.
+This planetarium tool offers the full range of performance and accuracy required for the development of the number rationalizing tool.
+This software allows users to calculate, simulate, analyze, and reproduce different deep-sky objects such as comets, asteroids, artificial satellites, and solar and extra-planetary solar systems.

 Features of ORSA